Landscape Theme Book & Inspiration

 Tip: Rather than cut down that lovely tree or palm to build your deck, consider building around it and making it a feature of your outdoor living space.
 Decks look spectacular broken up with areas of planting.

-Fences are one of the best ways to make a statement at the entrance to your property or to provide as a backdrop to your garden.
-They can also provide much needed, instant privacy.
+Fences are one of the best ways to make a statement at the entrance to your property or to provide a backdrop to your garden.
+They can also provide much needed, instant privacy and security.

 Tip: All that fencing can add up, so if you plan to cover it with foliage anyway, go basic on the structure and spend your dollars on fantastic feature fences in areas that will be seen.
 For a cost-effective fence makeover get brave and add a splash of colour.
 Picket fences and slat screens look spectacular painted in vibrant shades.